 B) Proper output encoding based on the context and a strong Content Security Policy (CSP) is going to cost your developers time; they both must be done and will fully mitigate any XSS issues.
 For most teams I have worked with, developer resources are stretched thin; asking them to perform work that is not needed is wasteful.
 Do not waste your developers time with unneeded mitigations.

 There are some cases where white listing can be effective, such as when some selective markup is allowed, such as a message board, but these cases are rare and extra caution needs to be taken to make sure it is done safely.

 3) Encoding data on Input – This fails because different encodings are needed based on where the data is being placed.
 At the time of development, it is impossible to know all possible later usages of the input.
 Likewise, in many systems, data comes into a system from sources other than the web front end (such as log files).

 Note on WAFs

-Relying on Web Application Firewalls (WAFs) – While I strongly support using a WAF, it is a very good Black List but can (not easily) be bypassed; it is a secondary measure to protect against XSS (although it does much more than just XSS); do not rely on it and use still use output encoding and CSP.
+Relying on Web Application Firewalls (WAFs) – While I strongly support using a WAF, it is a very good Black List but can (not easily) be bypassed; it is a secondary measure to protect against XSS (although it does much more than just XSS).
+Do not rely on a WAF; use output encoding and CSP.
 Also, not all WAFs are created equal.